theernestosalas/theernestosalas/README.md

 ### 👋 Hi, I'm Ernesto

 I'm currently shifting my career focus from commercial real estate, where I have had considerable success, to software engineering.
 My experience in real estate has equipped me with great problem-solving, negotiation, and critical thinking skills - attributes that I am excited to leverage in my new venture as a software engineer.
 When I'm not coding or exploring the intricacies of technology, you'll find me exercising outdoors, playing chess with my daughter, or diving into a new book.
-I am also open to collaboration on innovative project ideas.
+I am also open to collaboration to innovate something amazing.

 ## 🚀 Skills